Graduate Diploma and Master

 Each hospital has a different selection process; students may be required to be interviewed.
-Applications for first round offers will be processed on the 6th November (pending accreditation).
+Applications for first round offers will be processed in early November.
 Applications received after this date may be considered if second round offers are made.
 If applicants are unsuccessful in obtaining their first preference, the University will contact them in regard to their second preference.
-Offers will not be made until December (pending accreditation).
+Offers will not be made until December.

 Postgraduate courses are scholarship funded (when studying a 25% load /semester) – successful applicants automatically receive the scholarship when they accept their offer so there are no course fees.

 As a condition of offer you will be required to comply with the University of Tasmania Faculty of Health Professional Experience Placement Requirements, which includes police check requirements, infectious diseases policy and student safety in practice agreement.
 Information and forms are available on the Postgraduate Placement Site

 The Codes and Competency Standards for midwifery practice in Australia can be found at the Nursing and Midwifery Board of Australia website.

 All students enrolling in the Graduate Diploma of Midwifery are required, under the Health Practitioner Regulation National Law Act 2009, to be registered (as students) with the Nursing and Midwifery Board of Australia via the Australian Health Practitioner Regulation Agency (AHPRA).
 Students who do not meet registration criteria and are refused registration by the Board, or who have their registration rescinded during the program, will be unable to continue in the program.